Enlightenment and Buddhahood

 Keeping with the focus of this post, I wanted to share some of the physiological and experiential things that are part of what I believe qualifies my experience as Buddhahood.

-A lot of it is to do with how time is experienced – I would say that my experience became the process of Buddhahood when I completely detached from the normal timeline that humans use to construct reality.
+It also meant that I completely detached from the normal timeline that humans use to construct reality.

 I could process and rewire myself based on the conversations I was having with people in my head or the emotions and shamanic journeys that were being channeled through me, for example.
 Every moment was meaningful in a way that was completely overwhelming but that meant that it felt like I lived years of life in just a few days.